ibm-cloud-docs/vmware/vmware-vsphere-6-nsx-overview.md

 ## NSX controller
 {: #nsx-controller}

 NSX controller is an advanced distributed state management system that controls virtual networks and VXLAN overlay transport tunnels.
-NSX controller is the central control point for all logical switches within a network and maintains information of all virtual machines, hosts, logical switches, and VXLANs.
+The NSX controller is the central control point for all logical switches within a network and maintains information of all virtual machines, hosts, logical switches, and VXLANs.
 The controller supports three logical switch control plane modes, Multicast, Unicast, and Hybrid.
 These modes decouple NSX from the physical network. {{site.data.keyword.BluSoftlayer_notm}} requires Unicast mode as {{site.data.keyword.BluSoftlayer_notm}} Private Networks (VLANs) do not offer IGMP services for Multicast or Hybrid mode.
 The NSX Controller uses Unicast mode with virtual tunnel endpoints (VTEPS) to provide MAC learning and other functions to allow VXLAN Broadcast, Unknown unicast, and Multicast (BUM) traffic within a logical switch.
 The unicast mode replicates all the BUM traffic locally on the host and requires no physical network configuration outside of Layer 3 connectivity between VTEPS.
 NSX Controllers are deployed by the NSX Manager as a minimum set of three controller nodes, and various other nodes to support (distributed) Layer 3 routing services.
 All of the nodes are deployed as virtual machines and are managed by the NSX Manager on an ESX Management Cluster at {{site.data.keyword.BluSoftlayer_notm}}.

 ## NSX Edge
 {: #nsx-edge}

 NSX Edge provides network edge security and gateway services to isolate a virtualized network.
 You can install an NSX Edge either as a logical (distributed) router or as a services gateway.
 The NSX Edge logical (distributed) router provides East-West distributed routing with tenant IP address space and data path isolation.
 Virtual machines or workloads that reside on the same host on different subnets can communicate with one another without having to traverse a traditional routing interface.
-The NSX Edge Gateway connects isolated stub networks to shared (uplink) networks by providing common gateway services such as DHCP, VPN, NAT, dynamic routing, and Load Balancing.
+The NSX Edge Gateway connects isolated stub networks to shared (uplink) networks by providing common gateway services such as DHCP, VPN, NAT, dynamic routing, and load balancing.
 Common deployments of NSX Edge include in the DMZ, VPN extranets, and multi-tenant cloud environments where the NSX Edge creates virtual boundaries for each tenant.